thephpleague/flysystem/adapter/replicate.md

 # Replicate Adapter

-The `ReplicateAdapter` enabled smooth transition between adapters, allowing a application to stay functional and migrate it's files from one adapter to the other.
+The `ReplicateAdapter` facilitates smooth transitions between adapters, allowing an application to stay functional and migrate its files from one adapter to the other.
 The adapter takes two other adapters, a source and a replica.
 Every change is delegated to both adapters, while all the read operations are passed onto the source only.

 ~~~ php
 $source = new League\Flysystem\Adapter\AwsS3(...);